ptmcg/shakespeare_scanner/README.md

 ### As a TUI

-To run to program using the full TUI interface, open a terminal window, set default to the project directory, and run:
+To run the program using the full TUI interface, open a terminal window, set default to the project directory, and run:

     python ./search/shakespeare_search.py